GaylouM/SeaWars/README.md

 For each game the player wins or lose the game.
 If the player wins, +1 is added to the Profile.numberOfWonGames.
-This allows us to calculate a first simple ratio by dividing the Profile.numberOfWonGames by Profile.numberOfPlayedGames.
+This allows us to calculate a first simple ratio by dividing the Profile.numberOfWonGames by Profile.numberOfGames.
 This simple ranking can be improved if we consider the number of guess to victory for each games.
 Because each game can be set differently with a different amount of ship of different sizes, the number of guess to victory needs to be weighted by the number of ship boxes on the board.
 To do so we are dividing Profile.numberOfGuess by Profile.numberOfShipBox.
 The result can't be less than 1 as the number of guess can't be less than the number of ship box.
 If the ratio is equal to 1 the previous simple ranking is divided by 0,9, equal 2 it is divided by 1, superior or equal to 3 divided by 1.1.
 To get all the intermediate values we are using the fallowing expression; y = 0.1x + 0.8